 If you live in a portable house like a motorhome or a caravan, your escape options in case of a fire are minimal.
 Caravans, for example, are constructed of lightweight and highly flammable materials.
 So, in case of a fire, you get a few seconds to escape the vehicle unscathed.

 A smoke detector during these times can be a lifesaver.
 According to the NSW rules, you should install one smoke detector where you place the bed in the caravan.
-And you should place another one in the vehicle’s rear end if people are sleeping there.
+And you should put another one in the vehicle’s rear end if people are sleeping there.

 Also, you must ensure that these smoke alarms have a “hush” option that lets you silence them.
 This will ensure that neighbours do not get disturbed.